Best practices for best results,

 Why are shocks important?

 The most important benefit of shock absorbers is to help hold the vehicle’s wheels against the driving surface for increased traction and control.
 As the vehicle encounters uneven road (or off-road) surfaces, the suspension moves vertically to help maintain stability, control and passenger comfort.
-Maintaining a strong between the tyres and driving surface is a critical part of this job because it helps preserve steering and braking control as well as overall vehicle stability.
+Maintaining a strong between the tires and driving surface is a critical part of this job because it helps preserve steering and braking control as well as overall vehicle stability.
 In order to perform these functions effectively, every shock must be in good working condition.

 Why should shock absorbers be replaced in pairs?